 To get started, head over to the FAFSA website.
 Make sure you have the one that ends in .ed.gov; that is the official FAFSA site.

 Note: Some private colleges want you to fill out what’s called a CSS/PROFILE form for financial aid, too.
 That is done through the College Board.
 Unlike the FAFSA, the CSS/PROFILE asks for detailed financial information about your home, mortgage, retirement accounts and more.
-While colleges aren’t supposed to consider this “wealth” when calculating your child for financial aid, there is nothing stopping them from asking, and you would be wise to answer their questions and answer them truthfully – even if they do feel invasive and annoying.
+While colleges aren’t supposed to consider this “wealth” when assessing your child for financial aid, there is nothing stopping them from asking, and you would be wise to answer their questions and answer them truthfully – even if they do feel invasive and annoying.

 You should budget 30 to 60 minutes for filling out the FAFSA, assuming that you have the most recent year’s federal income tax return handy.
 Note to self: Find that tax return before you start the FAFSA.
 Once you have it, you should be able to plug in all the numbers the FAFSA requires pretty quickly.
 It is understood that these are just estimates of incomes, based on past income tax returns.
-You are advised to file your 2012 federal tax return as soon as you can, and online, so that three weeks later you can go back to the FAFSA website and use the “income tax retrieval” option that will auto-fill your current information from the IRS.
+You are advised to file your 2021 federal tax return as soon as you can, and online, so that three weeks later you can go back to the FAFSA website and use the “income tax retrieval” option, which will auto-fill your current information from the IRS.

 You may be tempted to put off the FAFSA until your tax return is finished.
-But you really can’t because of those aforementioned state and college deadlines.
+But you really can’t, because of those aforementioned state and college deadlines.

 If you can’t get a solid hour to finish this online form, you can always start the FAFSA, save what you’ve done, and come back to it.
 Just don’t miss those deadlines.

 And speaking of coming back, parents need to come back and do a new FAFSA for every year they will have a child in college – and for each child.
-Considering my daughters are two years apart, that means that every January from now until 2018 I will be filling out at least one FAFSA each year.

 If you liked this post, you may also like: